fatmacankara/ASCARIS/README.md

   [uniprotID      domainID        domainStartPosition     domainEndPosition]
 - **significant_domains** :  Selected domains from *domains.txt* file according to Fisher's Exact Test result.
 Fisher's Exact Test applied to all domains in the training test to assess their significance with respect to the the deleteriousness outcome. p_values is chosen as 0.01.
 - **H_sapiens_interfacesHQ.txt** :  High confidence interfaces downloaded from [Interactome Insider](http://interactomeinsider.yulab.org/downloads.html) for *Homo sapiens*
 - **index.json** : [Swiss-Model metadata](https://swissmodel.expasy.org/repository) for model information is downloaded to obtain Swiss-Models.
-Please unzip the file before using.
+Zipped version can be found under zipped_/.
-- **UP000005640_9606_HUMAN** : [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/) for structure predictions from Alphafold.
-Please unzip the file to 'alphafold_structures' folder before using.
+- **alphafold_structures** : [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/) for structure predictions from Alphafold. zipped_/UP000005640_9606_HUMAN.tar file is unzipped to alphafold_structures folder.
+- **zipped_**: This folder contains unzipped files and folders.

 ### datasets

 Datasets that are used to create machine learning models are provided in **datasets** folder.